 RestoreHER Inaugural Research Conference

-RestoreHER is hosting our first annual research conference with the intention of providing opportunities to directly-impacted people and associates in this space.
+Data Access, Transparency, and Accountability Is Life for incarcerated women, their unborn, and their families.
+RestoreHER is hosting our first annual national research conference to highlight research, advocacy efforts, and awareness as it pertains to women and LGBT+ individuals as they pertain to the criminal legal system in the Unite States.
 We hope that conversations, research, and presentations will make the realities of the criminal legal system more transparent.

 201 Port St. Savannah, GA

 We do offer student and young professional discounts.
 Please acknowledge in your registration if you are a student or young professional.

 Registration fees will be waived for directly-impacted participants.

 This conference will work to bridge gaps between academia, directly-impacted, and non-profit/advocacy communities; it's a space for people to be heard.

 RestoreHER would appreciate the help of any and all volunteers available for this conference.
 This would include help with promotion, set-up/take-down, registration, and more.

 If you're interested, please email email@example.com

 RestoreHER Research Conference